#COM416 LEAP #2

 - You and your partner have worked collaboratively to create both an academic essay and an infographic, in which you compare and contrast two examples of propaganda from the past and the present.

-- Your two examples are well-chosen and helps you discover important connections between the past and present.
-You have critically analyzed the two examples using a variety of sources, making connections as appropriate with the course readings and videos.
-Your academic essay is well organized and uses all the conventions of an academic essay, including an abstract and a APA-formatted “Works Cited” list at the end of the essay.
-The academic essay is posted as a linked Google Doc with open editing.
+- Your two examples are well-chosen and you discover important concepts and ideas that connect the past and present.
+You have critically analyzed the two examples using a variety of information sources, making connections as appropriate with the course content.
+Your academic essay is well organized and uses all the conventions of an academic essay, including an abstract, keywords and an APA-formatted “Works Cited” list at the end of the essay.
+The academic essay is posted to your blog as a linked Google Doc with open editing.

-- You have each embedded both the academic essay and the infographic on your blogs and tweeted the link using the #COM416.
+- You have each embedded both the academic essay and the infographic on your blog and tweeted the link using the #COM416.
 You have emailed the instructor a reflection about the collaboration and learning experience and completed a confidential survey to evaluate your own performance and the work of your partner.

 Get Inspired!
 Student Project Examples

 Tori Vecchio and Amanda Schofield compared two different public service campaigns by the National Football League, looking at “Pink October” and the NFL’s “A Crucial Catch”

 Matt Berard & Meara Melidossian compared and contrasted messages from Dwight Eisenhower’s 1952 political campaign to Bernie Sanders’ 2016 political campaign.

 Shannen Duffy and Hassan Martin explore “Formation” and “Fight The Power” as they consider protest music as propaganda.